ketancmaheshwari/lisa19/README.md

 # Linux Terminal Tools
-Enhanced version of slides and data for the tutorial given at LISA 19.
+Enhanced version of slides and data for the tutorial given at LISA in October 2019.

 # Topics Include
  - basics